-The per capita income in Aurora in 2010 was $24,732, which is middle income relative to Colorado and the nation.
-This equates to an annual income of $98,928 for a family of four.
+The per capita income in Aurora in 2018 was $34,497, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
+This equates to an annual income of $137,988 for a family of four.
 However, Aurora contains both very wealthy and poor people as well.

 Aurora is an extremely ethnically-diverse city.
 The people who call Aurora home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Aurora residents report their race to be White, followed by Black or African-American.
 Aurora also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.90% of the city’s residents.
-Important ancestries of people in Aurora include German, Irish, English, Italian and French.
+People of Hispanic or Latino origin account for 29.04% of the city’s residents.
+Important ancestries of people in Aurora include German, Irish, English, Italian, and European.